vidyasharma17/vidyasharma17/README.md

 👋 Hey there, I'm Vidya Venugopal Sharma!

-🚀 Product Manager & Tech Enthusiast
+🚀 Product Manager & Startup Enthusiast

 As a seasoned Product Manager, I'm passionate about shaping the future of technology through innovation.
 My journey involves turning ideas into tangible solutions, navigating the realms of Python, R, AI/ML, HTML/CSS, SQL, and the artistry of data visualization.